cf73/humanity/content/collections/pages/home-page-photos.md

     -
       id: m16p74gi
       item_title: 'Empowering Commencement Speeches'
       item_content: 'We began our archive of commencement speeches in 1989.
-It now offers the full text of 31 of the most inspirational, over the last hundred years and each still relevant today.'
+It now offers the full text of 31 of the most inspirational, from the last hundred years and each still keenly relevant today.'
       type: accordion_item
       enabled: true
     -
       id: m16p7o92
       item_title: 'Peace Gatherings'
-      item_content: 'Our initial blueprint for Peace Gatherings, designed to radically expand the understanding that ending war is not only necessary but also utterly possible.'
+      item_content: "Here is THI's initial blueprint for creating Peace Gatherings in any community, designed to radically expand the understanding that ending war is not only necessary but also utterly possible."
       type: accordion_item
       enabled: true
 intro_to_sites_content_image: image-1710115162-1727308837.jpeg